Rati1324/file-sharing/README.md

-# File Sharing Platform in FastAPI
+# File Sharing Platform in FastAPI + React

 This repository contains a full-stack project for a file-sharing platform that can be easily set up and run using Docker Compose.
 Technologies user: FastAPI, React, ChakraUI, PostrgreSQL, Docker